ohmyshake/programming-tutorial/book/programming_environment/Coding_Tools_file/C++.md

 ### 3. Install `openmpi`

 Then install **`openmpi`**, brew will use default compiler (In my M1 chip is `clang`) to compile openmpi package.
+But we can use a custom compiler(clang or gcc) when compiling code.

 ```bash
 $ brew install open-mpi